Male vs Female Ball Pythons — How to Tell the Difference

 In only approximately 14% of all snake species, males are larger than females!
 In the case of ball pythons, males are smaller than the females.

-This means female ball pythons are, on average, larger than the males.
 When it comes to how this affects their care in captivity, female pythons require slightly larger enclosures than males.

 Unless you know precisely how old your snake is and what kind of diet you’ve been offering them, it may be almost impossible to determine their sex by size alone.

 You will have to decide what ultimate size snake you are willing to deal with in the long run.
 If you want a slightly smaller ball python, then a male would be best to get.
 However, if you want a six-foot ball python, then make sure you are getting a female!
-Just remember to accommodate her size with a large enclosure.

 Anal Spurs